wezm/read-rust/.github/contributing.md

 ## Missing Posts

-Note that adding new posts is a manual process and I generally update the feed once or twice a day.
-If you tweeted your post with #Rust2018 it will be picked automatically when I update the feed.
-If you post your post to [/r/rust][reddit] I should also notice it and include it.
+Adding new posts to Read Rust is currently a manual process and I generally update the feed a few times a week.
+I read Mastodon, Twitter and [Reddit][rust-reddit] as well as subscribe to a lot of RSS feeds to discover new posts.
+Please only submit posts written in, or after 2018.

 For all other posts [create an issue on GitHub][add-post].